nixztez/Arch-Install/README.md

 The **-m** option is short for **--create-home** and is very self explanatory.
 The **-G** is short for **--groups** and is a list of supplementary groups of the new user. **-G** is not the same as **-g** which only specifies the primary group of the user that will be given to files created by the user.
 The default value of **-g** is the same as the username.

 ## Setting up sudoers
 Never edit the sudoers file by opening it with a regular text editor like **vim /etc/sudoers**.
-The problem with this is that it never checks the syntax of the file before writing it, and that can result in being locked out of sudo.
-Instead, always use the visudo program as that will not allow a faulty configuration to be saved.
+The problem with that is that it will not check the syntax of the file before writing it, and that can result in being locked out of sudo.
+Instead, use the visudo program as that will not allow a faulty configuration to be saved.
 Open the visudo file with **EDITOR=vim visudo** and uncomment the following line.
 Write and exit.
 ```
 %wheel ALL=(ALL) ALL
 ```